 Lecture and discussion.
 A comprehensive introduction to human nutrition, focusing on the anatomical, biochemical, and physiological aspects of nutrition.
 The essential nutrients and their role in human metabolism are covered in detail, and the course's systemic approach places a strong emphasis on integration of metabolism.
 Students also are introduced to human dietary evolution, the concept of nutritional adaptation, and cross-cultural differences in diet and nutritional physiology.
 Discussion sections focus on applied aspects of human nutrition, including dietary assessment.
 The course is a prerequisite for ANTH 543, which is recommended as the second course in a sequence on human nutrition.
 Prerequisite: ANTH 104 or ANTH 304, and BIOL 152.
 Students who have not had BIOL 152 should have taken a comparable introductory course in organismal physiology.
 LEC.

 ANTH 543.
-Anthropology of Food and Nutrition.
+Nutrition Through the Life Cyle.
 3 Hours.
 N.

 The first half of the course focuses on nutrition through the life cycle, with an emphasis on biological, cultural, and environmental factors that influence human dietary intake and nutrition across the life span.
 Particular attention is given to the role of nutrition in cross-cultural variation in human growth, development, and aging.
 The second half of the course examines evolutionary aspects of human nutrition, including the origins and adaptive significance of regional and cultural basis.
 The development of taste and food preferences, at the level of the individual and population, as well as symbolic aspects of dietary behavior also will be considered.
 Prerequisite: ANTH 542 or permission of instructor.
 LEC.